 Children's School staff members work as a team, in partnership with the department, college, and university, to accomplish all aspects of the school's mission.
-Utilizing annual evaluation input from all constituents, the Director prepares an annual report documenting our impact related to each aspect of our mission and setting objectives for advancement in the coming year.
+Utilizing annual evaluation input from all constituents, the Director documents our impact related to each aspect of our mission and setting objectives for advancement in the coming year.
 The report is shared in a variety of venues and formats with staff, families, and the university.